 CUDA Development Guide

-Generally, since CUDA can be C or C++ flavored, follow either C Development Guide or dev/cxx-guide, as appropriate, with the additions below.
+Generally, since CUDA can be C or C++ flavored, follow either C Development Guide or C++ Development Guide, as appropriate, with the additions below.
 If something below contradicts the C/C++ style guides, go with the below for a CUDA project.

 Coding Style